oitzujoey/duck-lisp/docs/language.md

 `+`, `-`, `*`, `/`, `>`, `<`, `=`, `not` are the built-in arithmetic operators.
 All arithmetic operators except `not` require exactly two arguments. `=` tests equality.
 It does not perform assignment.

-Arithmetic operators are generators, not functions, so they have no value.
+Arithmetic operators are keywords, not functions, so they have no value.
 However, if you do want to treat them as functions, there is a decent workaround.

 ```lisp
 ;; Functions names are defined after the function body is defined, so the `+'